WORKSHOP FOR VETS:

 - For the Rhino Response Team: To assist the veterinarians in affording orphan rhinos as well as rhino poaching survivors the best possible treatment.

-- National veterinary workshops to enable veterinarians to share knowledge/ experience regarding the best treatment available for animals that survived poaching.
+Country-veterinary workshops to enable veterinarians to share knowledge/ experience regarding the best treatment available for animals that survived poaching.
+It also focussed on the management of any rhino poaching incident and ways to prevent rhino poaching.

 For more information, please read the details below.